bioinf-mcb/mgg_prophages/README.md

 snakemake --use-conda --cores all --snakefile PROPHAGES    # execute workflow
 ```

 </div> <br>

-*comment: Make sure that bacterial and protein ids are unique and avoid white characters in bacterial contig ids.*
+*comment: make sure that bacterial and protein ids are unique and avoid white characters*

 ## Results